-Serious Bloggers Only has the feel of long blog posts with some video extras added in.
-There is a ton of material here and it is easy to lose your way.
+Serious Bloggers Only has the feel of long blog posts with some video extras added.
+There is a ton of material here, and it is easy to lose your way.

 They told me the new year-long course gave you closer personal access to Jon Morrow and walked you through every step, while SBO is self-paced.
 They said they were working on revamping Serious Bloggers Only.

 Worth every penny even with the old school interface